karlexceed/base_modpack/README.md

 ## Important Details

 ### Dependencies
-Just the game's default stuff.
+Just the default stuff.

+Specifically, they require:
+- default
+- doors
+- dye
+- flowers
+- stairs
+- vessels

 ### Recommends
 Nothing in particular.

 ### Conflicts
-This modpack should not be installed with other mods that may conflict.
+This modpack should not be installed with other mods that may cause a conflict.

 ### Software Requirements
-This mod requires Minetest 0.4.11 or later.
+This modpack has not been tested with many different versions of Minetest, but it is intended for use with a relatively recent version.
 It is unlikely to work with old versions.

 ## Notes